 - 1. On the toolbar and in the Measurement tools section, click Line. - In the image, click a starting point and then draw the line to the desired length.
 The tool is labeled with a number, and it is also displayed in the Active measurements section. - 3.
-To move the tool, click and hold the tool label in the image, and then move it into position. - To change the length of the tool, click one of the end points, and then move it to the desired length. - 5.
+To move the tool, click and hold the tool label in the image, and then move it into position. - 4.
+To change the length of the tool, click one of the end points, and then move it to the desired length. - 5.
 To configure Settings for the tool, click next to the tool in the Active measurements section.
 This displays the Settings dialog box. - 5.1.
 To change the label of the tool, change the Line name. - 5.2.
 To select what measurement results to display, use the Maximum, Minimum, and Average check boxes. - 5.3.
-Use the Local options to set autofocus on the tool. - 5.4.
 Use the Local options to adjust the temperature scale according to the temperatures of the tool.
-For more information, see section 10.4.10 Adjusting the temperature scale, page 29. - 5.5.
-To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 25. - 5.6.
+For more information, see section 10.4.10 Adjusting the temperature scale, page 28. - 5.4.
+To set local parameters for the tool, see section 10.4.3.2 Local parameters, page 24. - 5.5.
 To add a temperature graph under the live image representing the tool, click the Display temperature graph check box. - 6.
-To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 22. - 7.
-To remove the tool, click Settings next to the tool in the Active measurements section, and then click Delete measurement.
+To associate an alarm with the tool, see section 10.4.2 Working with alarms, page 20. - 7.
+To remove the tool, click Settings •••• next to the tool in the Active measurements section, and then click Delete measurement.